Israel flags at the festival

 What do I do if I encounter anti-Israel protestors?

 Walk proudly and ignore them.
-Anti-Israel activists have every interest in falsely portraying the pro-Israel movement as extreme—and one way to do that is to provoke us into on-camera confrontations.
-We must refuse to be baited or intimidated.
-The Walk is not about changing the minds of haters, but rather about uniting our community, celebrating and supporting Israel, and sending a powerful, positive message to the world that we will always stand up for what we believe in.
-We also cannot forget that our kids are watching.
-So many of us have happy memories of walking with Israel every year, an experience that shaped our love for Israel and community.
-Our kids and grandkids deserve (and need) to form that same connection.
+These “activists” have every interest in falsely portraying the pro-Israel movement as extreme—and one way to do so is to provoke us into on-camera confrontations.
+We must not be baited or intimidated.
+The Walk is about uniting our community, celebrating Israelis, and sending a powerful message to the world that we will always stand up for what we believe in.

 Will action be taken against hateful protestors?